HussienMisbah/CTF/cybertalents/Restricted_sessions.md

 ![Alt Text](https://media.giphy.com/media/l1KVaj5UcbHwrBMqI/giphy.gif)

-we see in the js code that when there is a valid cookie it will send post request to the /getcurrentuserinfo.php . so let's make it our self with any valid cookie .
+we see in the js code that when there is a valid cookie it will send post request to the /getcurrentuserinfo.php . so let's make it our self by sending it as a parameter

 ```
 POST /restricted-sessions/getcurrentuserinfo.php HTTP/1.1